-Alaska is a land of superlatives, full of incredible nature, and wide open spaces.
+Alaska is a land of superlatives, full of incredible nature, and wide-open spaces.
 It’s home to North America’s highest peaks, one-of-a-kind wildlife, and so much more.
-I’m of the mind that every American should make it a point to visit Alaska at least once in their life, but since the place is so big and there is so much to see, it can be challenging deciding on what places to visit in Alaska.
+I’m of the mind that every American should make it a point to visit Alaska at least once in their life, but since the place is so big and there is so much to see, it can be challenging deciding where to go amount the best places to visit in Alaska.

 In any case, on to my top picks for the coolest places to visit in Alaska, some of which are remote and not easily accessible, some can be seen on an Alaska road trip, while others are best visited on an Alaska cruise.